refinery29/api-standards/README.md

 Please limit PRs to one "idea."
 For example, if you want to update the "Error Handling" section with a suggestion for error codes, and the "HTTP Verbs" section to advocate for a new verb usage, please make two separate PRs.

+If your idea isn't well-formed enough for a PR, feel free to open an Issue on this Github repo.
+We'll discuss it and figure out what changes to make.

 ----

 * [Introduction](#introduction)